 If you’re not sure which index fund might be best—or if you’re just a bit overwhelmed by the whole process in general—then it might be a good idea to look into a robo-advisor.
 While the name may sound very futuristic, it’s actually quite simple: An algorithm develops a balanced and diversified portfolio for you based on certain information you’ve provided, and even automates regular investment deposits to ensure your money keeps growing.
 Apart from making this whole investment thing super easy, it also ensures that you can participate in various markets by automatically investing in many index funds, and also automatically re-balancing your portfolio if the proportions in the index shift.
 It’s like having a financial advisor, but at a fraction of the cost.

 If you want to choose from a wide variety of index funds, going through an online broker is probably your easiest—and cheapest—bet.
 Look out for brokers offering $0 commission trading so you don't have to pay high fees to trade index funds.
 With 99.9% of our lives lived out online, it’s no wonder that the same goes for investing.
 You can comfortably sign up for an account and buy your first index funds without even having to set down that breakfast burrito you’ve been working on!

 3. Make the trade

 Once you’ve decided what index funds to buy and the platform you want to trade on, it’s usually pretty intuitive from here on out When you first sign up for an investment platform or an online brokerage, you have to link up your bank account to fund the investment account and be able to start investing.
 You pick how many shares of the fund you want to buy, and click the “buy” or “trade” button.
 Just like ordering that second breakfast burrito online!Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Trade stocks commission-freeStart trading